igoraristides/igoraristides/README.md

 ### 🎯 Fun Fact

-> I started in the tourism industry speaking English and Spanish with guests.
+> I started in the tourism industry speaking English and Spanish with hotel guests.
-> Now I build APIs and full systems for enterprise-scale apps as a Senior Dev and CEO.
+> Now I ship backend systems and mobile apps end to end — from architecture to the App Store.